Waterloo – Kindred Credit Union held their 55th Annual General Meeting on April 9th at Creekside Church in Waterloo

 Under the theme “Living our Purpose”, Credit Union members and guests learned about a strong year of earnings and growth, a new share offering, and welcomed their new CEO, Ian Thomas.

-What made this AGM stand out from that of other financial institutions, was the focus on the Credit Union’s values that include mutual aid initiatives, community support, international development, peace, and justice.
+What made this AGM stand out from those of other financial institutions, even other credit unions, was the focus that Kindred Credit Union places on values that include mutual aid initiatives, community support, international development, peace, and justice.

-Others from the credit union system, including the CEO of a rival credit union, stood up during the question and answer period to affirm Kindred’s efforts and leadership in making a difference.
+Others from the credit union system, including the CEO of a rival credit union, stood up during the question and answer period to affirm Kindred’s values and their leadership in making a difference.

-A key reason why the Credit Union came into existence in 1964 was to provide a mutual aid loan program where members can provide low or no-interest deposits to help other members in need with low or no-interest loans.
-This mutual aid philosophy continues today and is now just one of mutual support, charitable, and partner support initiatives undertaken by Kindred, now a B Corp, and repeat recipient of B Lab’s recognition as ‘Best for the World’.
+A key reason why the Credit Union came into existence in 1964 was to provide a mutual aid loan program whereby members can provide low or no-interest deposits to provide low-interest loans to other members who are facing extraordinary challenges.
+This mutual aid philosophy continues today and is now just one of many mutual support, charitable, and partner support initiatives undertaken by Kindred.
+It’s these initiatives, among other values-focused elements of their corporate culture, that have contributed to Kindred’s more recent distinction as a B Corp, and repeat recipient of B Lab’s recognition as ‘Best for the World’.

 For over three years, Kindred Credit Union has partnered with Oikocredit Canada to offer the Oikocredit Global Impact GIC to Credit Union members as an investment option that helps to eliminate poverty, improve financial inclusion, and promote economic development in developing countries.